warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/run-a-local-chain.md

 #### Create a Keychain

 1. While the node is running, execute the command below in a separate terminal window.
-Specify a custom keychain description, your key name, and the chain ID:
+Specify a custom keychain description, your key name and the chain ID:

    ```bash
    wardend tx warden new-keychain \